The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Grand Canyon Rates

-According to the National Park Service website, a car permit for Grand Canyon National Park costs $ 35 per vehicle with any number of passengers for up to 7 days.
-Annual pass - $ 70.
-Motorcycle permit - $ 30.
-If arriving at the Grand Canyon by other means of transportation, including by bike, shuttle bus, walking, private rafting, or by the Grand Canyon Railroad, you will need to pay $ 20 per person for an individual permit (children under 15 are admitted free ).
+According to the National Park Service website, a vehicle permit for Grand Canyon National Park costs $35 and allows one vehicle with any number of passengers for up to 7 days.
+Annual pass is $70.
+Motorcycle permit is $30.
+If you are arriving at the Grand Canyon by other means of transportation, including bicycle, shuttle bus, walking, private rafting, or the Grand Canyon Railroad, you will need to pay $20 per person for an individual permit (children under 15 are admitted free ).

 Weather

-Northern Arizona experiences all four seasons, so tourists should be prepared for extreme heat or cold, depending on seasonal fluctuations.
-In summer, temperatures can soar above 100 degrees (37,7 C), which means that many tourists will start their day before dawn and finish their hike by noon.
-The ideal hiking seasons are spring and fall.
+Northern Arizona experiences all four seasons, so visitors should be prepared for extreme heat or cold, depending on seasonal variations.
+In the summer, temperatures can soar above 100 degrees (37,7 C) - meaning many hikers will start their day before dawn and finish their hike by noon.
+The ideal seasons for hiking are spring and autumn.

 Safety tips